stephenhky/PyShortTextCategorization/README.md

 # Short Text Categorization with Word Embeddings

 This repository is a collection of algorithms for multi-class classification to short texts using Python.
 Instead of the bag-of-words representation of texts, word-embedding algorithms with a pre-trained model are used.
 Currently, Word2Vec is implemented.
+This package is still *under development*, and *not stable*.
+Feel free to give suggestions.

 So far the following algorithms are implemented: